svobik7/next-roots/README.md

 router.getHref('/about')
 ```

 This is possible thanks to Router internal static context value of current href.
-Whenever user visit a page Router will sets the the internal page href and determine the locale from that.
+Whenever user visit a page Router will sets the internal page href and determine the locale from that.
 If you look at generated page routes you can see that:

 ```tsx
 // in "app/cs/o-nas/page.js